surbina/realtime-notes/README.md

 ## Deployments

-Deployments are handled automatically using [Fly.io](https://fly.io) and [Vercel](https://vercel.com).
-Each time we push to master, a Github action will clone the project, build a docker image with the backend code, push the image to the Fly registry, and start the server.
-At the same time, when we push to master Vercel takes care of deploying the frontend app.
+The application is deployed automatically using [Fly.io](https://fly.io) and [Vercel](https://vercel.com).
+Each time we push to main, a Github action will clone the project, build a docker image with the backend code, push it to the Fly registry, and start the server.
+At the same time, when we push to the main branch, Vercel takes care of deploying the frontend app.

 ## Running integration tests

-To run the integration tests, be sure the app is running and the `E2E_APP_URL` is populated.
+To run the integration tests, ensure the app is running, and the `E2E_APP_URL` is populated.
 Then, from the project root run:

 ```bash
 npm run test:e2e